Las Vegas International Film and Screenwriting Festival: Lifetime Achievement

 In 2019, the Festival announced the creation of a lifetime achievement award to be awarded to an artist of renown, with substantial contributions to the industry.
 In 2019, the program honored actress and four-time Emmy Award-winner Michael Learned with the inaugural award.
 The award was not given in 2020, due to the cancellation of all in-person events and ceremonies.

 Writer of the Year

 In 2019, the Festival presented a "Writer of the Year" honor to Harold Brown.

 Audience Award

-Some films presented during the Festival are eligible for Audience Awards.
+All films presented during the festival are eligible for Audience Awards.
 After screening an eligible film, audience members are invited to vote in audience award categories.
 At the November 2021 edition of the festival, Benjamin Bryant's psychological drama Station to Station received the Audience Award.